 - Some OTC fairness creams can have steroids.
 Long-term and indiscriminate use of this is harmful for the skin.
 It can cause thinning of the skin and hypopigmentation if used for a long time.

-How you can improve your skin tone – safely
+How can you improve your skin tone – safely

 There are, of course, certain medicated brightening and lightening creams (different from OTC fairness creams), which can help in removing excess tan and restoring an even, natural colour.
 But those products should only be taken if prescribed by a certified dermatologist, after assessing a patient’s condition and skin type.